CodeYourFuture/Module-JavaScript-Fundamentals/Wireframe/README.md

 - [ ] The page scores 100 for Accessibility in the Lighthouse audit.
 - [ ] The webpage is styled using a linked .css file.
 - [ ] The webpage is properly committed and pushed to a branch on GitHub.
-- [ ] The layout of the page should match the wireframe as much as possible.
 - [ ] The articles section contains three distinct articles, each with its own unique image, title, summary, and link.
 - [ ] The page footer is fixed to the bottom of the viewport.
+- [ ] The page layout closely match the wireframe.

 ## Resources